Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Observations and data reduction

 \subsection{Data reduction}

-The data reduction process—including gridding, Doppler correction, calibration, spectral baseline subtraction for each field, and merging the data cubes of different fields into a single cube—follows the procedures described in \citealt{2025NatAs.tmp..148L}.
-During the observations, strong RFI occasionally occurred in short intervals of about 1 minute.
-The affected data were removed as described in Sect.~\ref{sec_rfi}.
+The data reduction process, which includes gridding, Doppler correction, flux calibration, spectral baseline subtraction for each field, and merging the data cubes into a single cube, follows the procedures described in \citet{2025NatAs...9.1366L}.
+During the observations, strong radio frequency interference (RFI) occasionally occurred in short intervals of about 1~minute.
+The affected data points were removed according to the methods detailed in Appendix~\ref{sec_rfi}.